Lesterpaintstheworld/terminal-velocity/initial_content_verification.md

 ## Objective
 To initiate the process of ensuring the technical accuracy and thematic clarity of the novel, the first step is to conduct an initial content verification.
 This will involve reviewing the existing content for foundational accuracy regarding AI and economic systems, as well as alignment with the mission's objectives.

-## Required Files
+## Verification Focus Areas
-To initiate the initial content verification process, I will focus on the following key areas based on the project structure and objectives:
+To begin the initial content verification for the narrative regarding AI and economic systems, I will focus on the following key areas:

 1. **AI and Economic Systems and Technical Specifications**:
    - Review relevant documents in the `./research/economic/` and `./world_building/economic/` directories to ensure the portrayal of AI-driven economic systems aligns with current understanding and theories.